FindingBits/yeet-caesar-cipher/README.md

 # yeet-caesar-cipher
-* A console program made in c# with parameters to encrypt a provided file, using the caesar cypher logic
+* A console program made in c# with parameters to encrypt a provided file, using the caesar cipher logic
 * based on a **prompt**

 ## Parameters